Scientific Misconduct in Research

 B. Restoration of the Respondent's Reputation

 If the institution finds no research misconduct, after consulting with the respondent, the Research Integrity Officer will undertake reasonable efforts to restore the respondent's reputation.
 ORI must concur with this decision in cases involving allegations of research misconduct involving current or potential PHS funding.
-Depending on the particular circumstances, the Research Integrity Officer should consider notifying those individuals aware of or involved in the investigation of the final outcome, publicizing the final outcome in forums in which the allegation of research misconduct was previously publicized, or expunging all reference to the research misconduct allegation from the respondent's personnel file.
+Depending on the particular circumstances, the RIO should consider notifying those individuals aware of or involved in the investigation of the final outcome, publicizing the final outcome in forums in which the allegation of research misconduct was previously publicized, or expunging all reference to the research misconduct allegation from the respondent's personnel file.
 Any institutional actions to restore the respondent's reputation must first be approved by the Deciding Official.

 C. Protection of the Complainant & Others